fallen-icarus/cardano-loans/README.md

 10. The credential passed with the redeemer must signal approve by either signing the transaction or being executed as a staking script.

-No payment scripts are supported for the lender's credential; it would add too much logic to the already large smart contracts.
+**No payment scripts are supported for the lender's credential**; it would add too much logic to the already large smart contracts.
 Executing a payment script requires actually consuming a UTxO that is guarded by it.
-This makes it more difficult to signal approval than if a staking script is used since no ADA actually needs to be withdrawn from a rewards address to executed the staking script.
+This makes it more difficult to signal approval than if a staking script is used since no ADA actually needs to be withdrawn from a rewards address to execute the staking script.
 Staking scripts are prioritized for this reason.

 The `collateralization` list must be in the same order (based on collateral name) as the borrower's `collateral` list.
 This is due to how `AcceptOffer` checks if the borrower and lender agree on the terms.
-It is too expensive for the protocol to sort them internally, it would hurt composition.
+It is too expensive for the protocol to sort them internally - it would hurt composition.

 The lender must signal approval of the transaction with the credential used for the LenderID so that the LenderID token is guaranteed to be unique to that lender.
 The LenderID is used internally